 Distribution: N - TAA (Brackel 2015, 2016), Lomb (Brackel 2010, 2013), Piem (Motiejunaitè & Grochowski 2014, Brackel 2016).
 C - Tosc (Brackel 2015, 2016), Umb (Brackel 2015, 2016), Laz (Brackel 2015), Abr (Brackel 2015, 2016), Sar (Brackel & Berger 2019).
 S - Camp (Brackel 2016, 2021), Cal (Brackel & Puntillo 2016, Brackel 2016)

-Description: Thallus inapparent, developing inside the thalli the host lichens and staining their surface blue-green, not lichenized.
-Apothecia lecideine, black, sessile to substipitate, up to 0.4 mm across, with a concave disc and a prominent, up to 0.08 mm wide proper margin.
-Proper exciple up to 30 μm wide laterally, the outer part more or less paraplectenchymatous, aeruginose brown, the the inner part much paler; epithecium pale green; hymenium colourless, inspersed with oil droplets, to 150 μm high, K/I-; paraphyses thread-like, c.
+Description: Thallus inapparent, developing inside the thalli of the host lichens and staining their surface blue-green, not lichenized.
+Apothecia rather rare, lecideine, black, sessile to substipitate, up to 0.4 mm across, with a concave disc and a prominent, up to 0.08 mm wide proper margin.
+Proper exciple up to 30 μm wide laterally, the outer part more or less paraplectenchymatous, bright blue-green, the inner part much paler, brownish; epithecium pale green; hymenium colourless, inspersed with oil droplets, up to 150 μm high, K/I-; paraphyses thread-like, c.
 1 μm thick, free and lax, the apical cells hardly swollen; hypothecium colourless, up to 50 μm high.
 Asci 8-spored, subcylindrical to clavate, the wall of young asci with a poorly developed tholus and an ocular chamber, that of mature asci more or less uniformly thick throughout.
-Ascospores 12-18-septate, hyaline, needle like, parallel in the asci, 80-100(-120) x (2.5)3-4(-5) μm.
-Pycnidia rather common, black, up to 0.1 mm in diam., subglobose, the wall green.
+Ascospores 12-28-septate, hyaline, needle like, parallel in the asci, 80-100(-120) x (2.5)3-4(-5) μm.
+Pycnidia rather common, black, up to 0.1 mm in diam., subglobose, the wall blue-green.
 Conidia tear-shaped, 2.5-3 x c.
 1.5 μm.
 Photobiont absent.
-Spot tests: aeruginose and brown parts of apothecia K-, N-.
-Chemistry: no lichen substances.
+Spot tests: all negative, including the aeruginose and brown parts of apothecia.
+Chemistry: without lichen substances.

 Note: a lichenicolous fungus with a worldwide distribution, most common in montane and boreal forests, growing on Cladonia-species.